 A close Reading of Tintoretto’s Nativity

-It’s believed that the Adoration of the Shepherds that we are going to look at today was inspired by the essay using process analysis woodcut we examined earlier in our series.
+It’s believed that the Adoration of the Shepherds that we are going to look at today was inspired by the Durer woodcut we examined earlier in our series.
 Tintoretto’s Nativity is at once very modern and unusual with it’s two levels and striking light, and then oddly conventional with the halo’s and angelic beings.
 The work is massive…nearly 18 ft by 14 ft.
 It is painted on canvas, and two canvases had to be joined to get that size.
 The seam is where the beam separating the two stories is, perhaps the seam is the reason behind the unusual composition.

 Architecture and light